 - Open WinRAR by clicking Start, Programs, WinRAR, and then WinRAR.

 - Within WinRAR, click File, then Open archive.
-Within the open window make sure your files of type option is all files and not just compressed files.
+In the open window make sure your files of type option is all files and not just compressed files.

 - Browse to the location of the image and double-click the image to open it.

-- Once open, it should display the file(s) contained within the image that can be extracted from the image.
+- Once open, it should display the file(s) contained in the image that can be extracted from the image.